Lowe’s Companies, Inc. [LOW] Resumes bearish Trend: What’s in it for Long-term Investors

 Similarly, this company’s Total Asset Turnover is 1.95.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.14 and its Current Ratio is 1.01.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.24, which indicates that it is 6.54% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 30.35.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.23, which indicates that it is 10.81% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.76.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Lowe’s Companies, Inc. [LOW] a Reliable Buy?